marianaflores1/Customer-Segmentation-Analysis/README.md

 ## Key Findings & Recommendations
 K-Means is a traditional clustering technique commonly used for segmentation data.
 Three clusters are identified based on the Dendrogram chart.
-Due to the number of clusters we run ten iterations using K-Means:
+Due to the number of clusters we run ten iterations using K-Means and identify three subgroups:

 - Segment 0 (32.31%) - 100% Male and 0% Female Gender, average age of 32.05 years, and income of $64.39K (highest earning subgroup)